I THINK MY SPIN BIKE IS OUT TO GET ME

 One of my favorite things to do in the fair- weather months has always been to ride my bicycle.
 There is just a particular magic about being out in the fresh air, cruising on a nice, wide trail, moving forward by my own propulsion.
 I love that I am almost soundless as I pedal past wildlife.
 I'm sure they appreciate it too.
 It's always a good day when I throw Jeff, my bright teal 21 speed Trek mountain bike (Yes, my bikes have names.
 Don't yours?) into the back of my truck (named Mike) and zoom off to a trailhead.
 I come back home tired, relaxed, and happy.

 Ok, so What if I bought a spin bike for the office?
 Could I find one that was compact enough to be awarded a dedicated corner of my coveted office space?
 I scrambled in excitedly, to measure the area in question.
 I had just about 5 feet of useable space.
 With a little research, it was apparent that a spin bike would fit perfectly.
-After looking at several different models, I finally settled on a pretty red spin bike called the Sunny (It really was all in the name).
+After looking at several different models, I finally settled on a pretty gray spin bike with a bright red wheel called the "Sunny" (It really was all in the name).
 And, by mere happenstance, there was a used one up for sale on the very marketplace where I had sold my Total Gym.
 Serendipity!
 I quickly set up the sale and, within a few days, I was on my way home with my shiny, new to me, Sunny spin bike.
 Since it was used, I didn't have to do any assembling.
 I pulled it down out of my truck bed and rolled it through the house into it's new space.
 I played with the toe cages (they hold your feet on the pedals).
 I twisted the tension knob (makes the pedaling harder or easier).
 I pushed the brake.
 I angled the saddle.
 I got acquainted with my new toy.
 Then I was off to change into workout gear, preparing for my first "spin" on "Sunny".

 Donning my sports bra, tank top, and leggings, I cued up a 30 minute spin class with fitness instructor Kaleigh Cohen.
 I laced up my workout shoes, grabbed a towel and my water bottle and mounted my stationary steed.
 Within only a few minutes I was totally out of breath, drenched in sweat and having so much fun!
 I think I started pooping out about 13 minutes into the 30 minute spin class.
 I decided to remain in my saddle, just pedaling for the remainder of the class, while Kaleigh moved into the "Standing positions".
 I would have to slowly work up to those.
 The saddle felt a little loose, but all in all, not bad for my maiden spin on "Sunny."